 Expanding exhaust gases drive the turbine wheel.
 It's fastened to a shaft that spins the compressor wheel.
 The compressor wheel compresses the air-fuel charge in the intake manifold.
 This compressed charge is denser than the charge in a normally aspirated engine.
-A turbocharged engine's air-fuel charge is forced into the cylinders by the increased manifold boost pressure.

 The Turbocharger Wastegate

 An underboost condition usually occurs when the wastegate stays open or opens too early.
 A sticking wastegate or wastegate linkage will also result in underboost.
 A restriction in the exhaust will reduce exhaust flow past the turbine wheel resulting in this condition.
 Underboost results in poor acceleration and a loss of horsepower.